mfp20/metalpi/STATUS.md

 (4) Pixel Valve: takes video timing information, generates the hsync/vsync pulses, and throttles the flow of pixels from the HVS FIFO to the output PHY.

-(5) VEC: video PHY, it generates NTSC/PAL signals.
+(5) Video Encoder Composite: video PHY, it generates NTSC/PAL signals.

 (6) Display Parallel Interface: video PHY.